 Sociology students who have been admitted to the Honors Program can request up to $400 to support their research project for the Honors Thesis.
-Before requesting these funds, students in the Honors Program should review the full funding policy and direct questions to the Honors Advisor.
+Before requesting these funds, students in the Honors Program should review full funding policies and direct questions to the Honors Coordinator or LSA Finance.

-At the conclusion of the three course sequence, honors students have an opportunity to present their research projects, findings, and analyses to their family and friends at the annual Sociology Honors Symposium.
-The Robert Cooley Angell Award for the best thesis is announced at the conclusion of the symposium program.
+At the conclusion of the three course sequence, honors students present their research projects, findings, and analyses at the annual Sociology Honors Symposium in late April.
+The Robert Cooley Angell Award for the best thesis is also announced at the conclusion of the program.

 Robert Cooley Angell Award

 Robert Cooley Angell (1899-1984) received three degrees from the University of Michigan: a B.A. in 1921, an M.A. in 1922, and a Ph.D. in 1924, joining the faculty in 1922 when the discipline of sociology was included under economics.
 In 1930, sociology became a separate discipline, and that same year, Angell became an associate professor, gaining full professorship in 1935.
 Angell’s research focused on the problems of social integration and issues of war and peace.
 Throughout his life, he exhibited a strong commitment to some of the most persistent values of the University of Michigan: excellence in undergraduate teaching and the advancement of rigorous scientific research on social issues.